phamnam2003/challenges/tech/otel/SIGNAL.md

 - By using [Context Propagation](https://opentelemetry.io/docs/concepts/signals/traces/#context-propagation) to pass baggage across these services, the `clientId` is available to add to any additional `spans`, `metrics`, or `logs`.
 Additionally, instrumentations *automatically propagate baggage* for you.

 ### What should OTel Baggage be used for?

+- `Baggage` is best used to include information typically available only at the start of a request further downstream.
+This can include things like Account Identification, User IDs, Product IDs, and origin IPs, for example.
+- Propagating this information using `baggage` allows for *deeper analysis* of telemetry in a backend.
+For example, if you include information like a User ID on a span that tracks a database call, you can much more easily answer questions like *“which users are experiencing the slowest database calls?”* You can also log information about a *downstream operation* and include that same User ID in the log data.

+### Baggage security considerations

+- *Sensitive Baggage items* can be shared with *unintended resources*, like third-party APIs.
+This is because automatic instrumentation includes `Baggage` in most of your service’s network requests.
+Specifically, `Baggage` and other parts of trace context are sent in HTTP headers, making it visible to anyone inspecting your network traffic.
+If traffic is restricted within your network, then this risk may not apply, but keep in mind that *downstream services* could *propagate* `Baggage` outside your network.
+- Also, there are no built-in integrity checks to ensure that `Baggage` items are yours, so exercise caution when reading them.

+### Baggage is not the same as attributes

+- An important thing to note about `baggage` is that it is a separate key-value store and is `unassociated` with attributes on `spans`, `metrics`, or `logs` without explicitly adding them.
+- To add `baggage` entries to attributes, you need to *explicitly* read the data from baggage and add it as attributes to your `spans`, `metrics`, or `logs`.
+- Because a common use cases for `Baggage` is to add data to `Span Attributes` across a whole trace, several languages have `Baggage Span Processors` that add data from baggage as attributes on span creation.